By Adam Lee-Smith

 Published: 12/11/2020, edited: 12/15/2022

 Many doggos can't resist attacking the family Christmas tree.
 Edible ornaments, shiny tinsel, and rustling branches make Christmas trees irresistible to some holiday hounds.
 Nobody wants to spend Christmas without a tree in their home, so how do you stop your dog from destroying your Christmas tree?
 Here are 10 tips on how to keep your Christmas tree canine-free.

-One of the best ways to avoid damage to your Christmas tree and keep your pup safe at the same time is to purchase an artificial tree.
-Artificial trees tend to be harder to damage than traditional trees.
+One of the best ways to dog-proof your Christmas tree and keep your pup safe at the same time is to purchase an artificial tree.
+Artificial trees tend to be harder to damage than real trees.
 Natural trees can also be a hazard to your dog.
 Your dog could swallow a needle that might get stuck in their throat or intestines.
 Many Christmas trees are also sprayed with preservatives to extend their life, which may be poisonous to your pooch.

 A great way to stop your dog from destroying your Christmas tree is to put a barrier around it.
 An old baby gate is ideal for preventing your pesky pupper from launching an assault on your Christmas tree.
 If you don't want to put up the baby gate so you can appreciate your tree as much as possible, consider only using it when you're out of the house.
 This will stop your dog from destroying your Christmas tree when you're not around to stop them.

 Another simple way to stop your dog from attacking your Christmas tree is to place it out of reach.
 Consider buying a smaller tree than usual, then put it on a high table or a Christmas tree stand so Fido can't reach it.
 While this may work for smaller dogs, chances are it won't work on your average Great Dane.